axiros/vpe/README.md

 - `:clear`: The previous result is removed
 - `:cmt <comment>`: Show the given comment string
 - `:doc`: Show the evaluated block in the result window
-- `:eval file`: The whole source module is evaluated before the single line is
+- `:eval all`: The whole source module is evaluated before the single line is
 - `:exec single`: Only the line on the cursor is evaluated, even if within a bigger block (see swagger)
 - `:[no]autodoc`: The `:doc` directive is set/removed for all subsequent evaluations
+- `:[no]always`: When set all directives of this eval run are remembered for future runs, until `:noalways` is set
+- `:state`: Add the evaluation state to result (shows all assigned variables)
 - `:wrap <code>`: The line is wrapped into code, replacing the string '{}' (see swagger)